-We slowly became the last carriage in the town to operate under the original 1654 licensing issued by Oliver Cromwell.
-But diversification was needed to survive!
+We slowly became the last carriage in the town to operate under the original 1654 licence issued by Oliver Cromwell, but diversification was needed to survive!

 The 'Cab Rank' is closed

-In 2002, retired Hackney Carriage Drivers, Marcus and Conrad Ford, campaigned with my father for further licenses.
-They had recognised the growing tourism trade this would serve.
-However their campaign with the council was not successful.
-The horse drawn taxi rank outside the Curfew Tower was closed and the last remaining carriage (John Seear, left) was moved to Castle Hill.
+In 2002, retired Hackney carriage drivers, Marcus and Conrad Ford, campaigned with my father for further licences; they recognised the growing tourism trade this would serve.
+However, their campaign with the council was not successful.
+The horse-drawn taxi rank outside the Curfew Tower was closed, and the last remaining carriage (John Seear, left) was moved to Castle Hill.
 This followed quite a few years of being moved around the town as it got busier.
-For a few years dad shared the same 'spot' as the sightseeing buses.
+For several years my dad shared the same 'spot' as the sightseeing buses.
 A particularly difficult time seeing our horses standing amongst the heavy and growing levels of traffic.

-1936 remains the year the last licence for a horse-drawn hackney carriage was issued.
-New licenses holders can apply under more recent horse and carriage regulations but are limited to public roads only.
+1936 remains the year the last licence for a horse-drawn Hackney carriage was issued.
+New licence holders can apply under more recent horse and carriage regulations, but are limited to public roads only.

-In 2013 due to my fathers poor health I quit my job as Head of EU Operations for Amazon Prime and rejoined dad on the carriages.
-Dad added me to the license allowing me to drive on The Long Walk with him and I created the website, branding and business you can book today and most importantly persuaded dad to trial pre booked trips from outside The Castle.
-This provided a more peaceful location for the horses and allowed us to better manage our time and the work schedule of each horse.
+In 2013, due to my father’s poor health I quit my job as Head of EU Operations for Amazon Prime, and rejoined dad on the carriages.
+Dad added me to the licence, allowing me to drive on The Long Walk with him, and I created the website, branding and business you can book today.
+More importantly, I persuaded dad to trial pre-booked trips from outside The Castle.
+This provided a more peaceful location for the horses, and allowed us to better manage our time and the work schedule of each horse.
 Gone were the days sitting in the town waiting for trips.
-Sadly, I lost my dad, John Seear, in 2016, and as you will learn on our tours, he certainly left quite a legacy.
+Sadly, I lost my dad John Seear in 2016, and as you will learn on our tours, he certainly left quite a legacy.